Xilinx/Vitis_Model_Composer/Tutorials/HDL_Library/Lab4/README.md

  * Data from CTRL to Gain Control.
  * Data from DDC to Gain Control.

-1. Right-click anywhere in the canvas and select **Xilinx BlockAdd**.
+1. Left-click anywhere in the canvas and type `FIFO`.

-2. Type `FIFO` in the Add Block dialog box.

-3. Select FIFO from the menu to add a FIFO to the design.
+2. Select FIFO from the menu to add a FIFO to the design.

-4. Connect the data path through instance FIFO.
+3. Connect the data path through instance FIFO.
 Delete any existing connections to complete this task.
     - Connect `CTRL/Out1` to `FIFO/din`.
     - Connect `FIFO/dout` to `Gain Control/In1`.

-5. Make a copy of the FIFO instance (using Ctrl-C and Ctrl-V to copy and paste).
+4. Make a copy of the FIFO instance (right-click and drag to copy and paste).

-6. Connect the data path through instance FIFO1.
+5. Connect the data path through instance FIFO1.
 Delete any existing connections to complete this task.
     - Connect `DDC/Out2` to `FIFO1/din`.
     - Connect `FIFO1/dout` to `Gain Control/In3`.
 <br><br>You have now connected the data between the different domains and have the design shown in the following figure.